named-data/NLSR/docs/beginners-guide.rst

       $ cp /usr/local/etc/ndn/nfd.conf.sample /usr/local/etc/ndn/nfd.conf

-After the configuration file has been created, NFD’s behavior may be changed by modifying this file.
+After the configuration file has been created, NFD's behavior may be changed by modifying this file.
 Once the configuration file has been created, it is recommended to start NFD by using the following command: